rsiemens/squids/docs/guide.rst

 .. code-block::

-    usage: squids [-h] --queue QUEUE [--workers WORKERS] --app APP [--report-interval REPORT_INTERVAL] [--polling-wait-time {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20}]
+    usage: squids [-h] -q QUEUE [-w WORKERS] -a APP [--report-interval REPORT_INTERVAL] [--polling-wait-time {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20}] [--visibility-timeout VISIBILITY_TIMEOUT]
+                  [--log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]

     optional arguments:
-      -h, --help            show this help message and exit --queue QUEUE         The name of the SQS queue to process.
+      -h, --help            show this help message and exit -q QUEUE, --queue QUEUE
+                            The name of the SQS queue to process.
+      -w WORKERS, --workers WORKERS
-      --workers WORKERS     The number of workers to run.
-Defaults to the number of CPUs in the system --app APP             Path to the application class something like package.module:app where app is an instance of squids.App
+                            The number of workers to run.
+Defaults to the number of CPUs in the system -a APP, --app APP     Path to the application class something like package.module:app where app is an instance of squids.App
       --report-interval REPORT_INTERVAL
                             How often to call the report_queue_stats callback with GetQueueAttributes for the queue in seconds.
 Defaults to 300 (5min).
 If no report_queue_stats callback has been registered then GetQueueAttributes will not be requested.
                             The report-interval is an at earliest time.
 It may take longer depending onthe polling-wait-time.
       --polling-wait-time {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20}
                             The WaitTimeSeconds for polling for messages from the queue.
 Consult the AWS SQS docs on long polling for more information about this setting. https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs- short-and-long-polling.html#sqs-long-polling
+      --visibility-timeout VISIBILITY_TIMEOUT
+                            The VisibilityTimeout duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a ReceiveMessage request.
+      --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                            Set the logging level for the consumer.
+Logs will be handled using the logging.SteamHandler with the stream set to stdout

 It works by creating a pool of worker processes.
 The consumer then passes the tasks it receives to be run by the workers.
 This allows for increased consumption throughput.
 The consumer will never consumer